MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 1. Approve the hotfix for the WSUS target group created in Step 2.

 > [!NOTE]
 > You can remove updates that are imported from the Microsoft Update Catalog that are set as either **Not Approved** or **Declined**, by running the WSUS Server cleanup Wizard.
-You can re-import updates that have been previously removed from your WSUS systems through the Microsoft Update Catalog.
+You can re-import updates that have been previously removed from your WSUS systems.

 ## Importing updates in different languages

-The Microsoft Update Catalog Web site includes updates that support multiple languages.
+The catalog includes updates that support multiple languages.

 > [!IMPORTANT]
 > Match the languages supported by the WSUS server with the languages supported by the imported updates.